FrancisBanville/ms_interpreting_probabilities/README.md

 probabilities of occurrence $P_i(x, y, z)$ and $P_j(x, y, z)$ are set to a constant value of $0.5$.](figures/spatiotemporal_model.png){#fig:spatiotemporal}

-## Sampling binary webs
+## Sampling for binary webs

-The prediction of binary interactions through random draws is an important application of probabilistic webs.
+The prediction of binary interactions through Bernoulli trials is an important application of probabilistic webs.
 This approach proves beneficial for analyzing the structural characteristics of probabilistic webs, particularly in the absence of specific analytical measures.
-By simulating independent Bernoulli trials for each interaction, a binary network can be generated.
+By performing independent Bernoulli trials for each interaction in a probabilistic web, a binary network may be generated.
 A probability distribution of network properties can be obtained by measuring network structure across multiple randomly generated networks (@Poisot2016Structure).
-This method enables the representation of the variability of network structure, albeit with possible biases when connectance is low (@Poisot2014WheEco,
-@Chagnon2015ChaTop).
-Employing this strategy to generate binary networks under a null model facilitates null hypothesis significance testing, wherein the observed measure is compared against the simulated distribution (e.g.,
-@Bascompte2003NesAss).
-Additionally, randomly generating binary networks across spatial and temporal dimensions aids in representing the spatiotemporal variability of network structure, allowing the testing of ecological hypotheses regarding interactions on large spatial and temporal scales.
+This method enables the representation of the variability of network structure, albeit with possible biases when connectance is low (@Poisot2014WheEco, @Chagnon2015ChaTop).
+Employing this strategy to generate binary networks under a null model facilitates null hypothesis significance testing, wherein the observed measure is compared against the simulated distribution (e.g., @Bascompte2003NesAss).
+Additionally, the random generation of binary networks, from a probabilistic web that accounts for the spatiotemporal variability of interactions, may effectively capture network structure across space and time.
+This facilitates the investigation of ecological hypotheses about interactions at broad spatial and temporal scales.

 There are at least two distinct approaches to sample binary networks from probabilistic webs across space, for example, when attempting to predict a